Fuzzy Data, SEO Metrics and The Trouble With Tools

 In most aspects of life we undertake important decisions with care, especially when there is money involved, and we often depend on others in the process.
 But when someone offers simple solutions to particularly difficult and complex problems we are usually a bit skeptical (or should be).
 Hard problems are not easy to solve.
 Yet some SEO tool vendors make big business of selling fuzzy data and promising push-button solutions.
+And as I’m currently developing a new SEO tool to do SERP data analysis, this topic is top of mind.

 Opaque and Undocumented